opentensor/developer-docs/docs/subnets/create-a-subnet.md

 You do not need to run a local blockchain node for creating a subnet on the mainchain.
 Instead, your subnet will connect to the Bittensor mainchain.
 Follow the below steps.

-:::tip Alert: Minimum required TAO
+:::caution Alert: Minimum required TAO
 Creating a subnet on mainnet is competitive and the cost is determined by the rate at which new networks are being registered onto the chain.
 By default you must have at least 100 TAO in your owner wallet to create a subnet on the mainchain.
-However the exact amount will fluctuate based on demand.
+However, the exact amount will fluctuate based on demand.
 :::

 ### Step 1.
 Create wallet